 8. Cover with a lid, and let sit overnight.

 By the next day you’ll have an awesome goopy mixture that gets your clothes clean and smelling wonderful.
 Plus you saved money, too!
-You can see more pictures and answers to common questions of how I make my laundry detergent on my homemade laundry soap recipe here.
+See more pictures and answers to common questions about how I make my laundry detergent.

 What do you think?
 Do you make your own laundry detergent?